hturnbull93/makers_notes/skills_workshops/stuff_id_tell_my_younger_self.md

 Third, code needs to be written quickly, but if too fast, compromises made to the flexibility of code.

-#### About the codebase
+#### About the Codebase

-Most code is called one on startup, some is called infrequently, a smaller amount of code is used frequently.
+Most code is called one on startup just once, some is called infrequently, a smaller amount of code is used frequently.

 It's important to optimise the small amount of frequently used code fast.